-24. Ending the Meeting:
+26. Ending the Meeting:

 - a.
-Confirm Agreements. - b.
+Review IEP notes.
+If appropriate, read the notes out loud to the group and ask for revisions or additions. - b.
+If a continuation IEP meeting is required, it is recommended that this be discussed and that a tentative meeting date be selected. - c.
+Confirm Agreements. - d.
 Obtain Signatures: - i.
 All IEP team members, including parent(s)/guardian and student (when student is present) sign in attendance at the IEP team meeting.
 If the parent(s)/guardian agree to the components of the IEP and placement of the child, they will also sign in consent to the IEP document. - ii.
 If the parent/guardian does not consent to all components of the IEP, then the parent/guardian should indicate those areas of exception on the signature page.
-If the parent/guardian needs more writing space, an additional piece of paper may be utilized and attached to the IEP document. - 1.
-Whether a parent/guardian submits a letter of exception at the IEP team meeting or returns with a letter that explains the areas of exception, it shall be accepted as a supplemental document to the IEP and attached in SEIS. - 2.
+If the parent/guardian needs more writing space, an additional piece of paper may be utilized and attached to the IEP document.

+- 1. Whether a parent/guardian submits a letter of exception at the IEP team meeting or returns with a letter that explains the areas of exception, it shall be accepted as a supplemental document to the IEP and attached in SEIS. - 2.
 The Notes page should reference the additional page of exceptions.
 If a parent/guardian submits consent to some components of the IEP and lists exceptions to others, the case manager should work with the parent/guardian to schedule a future IEP team meeting to discuss the areas of exception.
 Any areas of the IEP document to which the parent/guardian does not consent, will become areas of exception and will not be implemented. - 3.
 The components of the program to which the parent(s)/guardian has consented may be implemented, so as not to delay providing supports and services to the student. - 4.
 Written parent/guardian permission must be obtained prior to initiating services and/or educational placement.
-The services and/or placement will begin following the parent's/guardian's written approval of the IEP. - 25.
+The services and/or placement will begin following the parent's/guardian's written approval of the IEP. - 27.
 Follow Up: If there are any outstanding agenda items or concerns upon which the IEP team was not able to discuss/reach consensus, another IEP team meeting shall be scheduled as soon as the team can set a mutually agreeable meeting date. - a.
-Provide parent(s) with a copy of the IEP document b.
+Provide parent(s)/guardian(s) with a copy of the IEP document - b.
 The District may need to send the parent(s)/guardian a Prior Written Notice (PWN) after the meeting.
 The purpose of this is to document any changes or proposed changes to the IEP.
 For information regarding PWNs, see the "Prior Written Notice" section of this procedural guide.